Hayden9898/Hayden9898/README.md

 ## 👋 Hi, I'm Hayden Choi

-I'm a Computer Science student at **McMaster University** and was a **Software Engineering Intern at <a href="https://studio1labs.com" target="_blank" rel="noopener noreferrer">Studio1Labs</a>**.
+I'm a Computer Science student at **McMaster University** and currently **Software Engineering Intern at <a href="https://knockri.com/" target="_blank" rel="noopener noreferrer">Knockri</a>** where I am building their newest assessment model which will be served to companies like IBM, TMX, Deloitte, and many more!
-I love building software that **creates real impact** — seeing my work actively used by others motivates me to keep improving and innovating.
+I love building software that **creates real impact** and having **product ownership** over things I build!
+My github may look a bit empty this Winter term since my company doesn't use github to track their codebase.

 ---

 ### 💼 Here’s Where I’ve Worked 😎

 **Software Engineer Intern @ <a href="https://knockri.com/" target="_blank" rel="noopener noreferrer">Knockri</a>**
-- Winter 2026
+- Spearheading development for their newest assessment model!
+Coming soon!

 **Software Engineer Intern @ <a href="https://studio1labs.com" target="_blank" rel="noopener noreferrer">Studio1Labs</a>**
 - Integrated **high-resolution tactile sensors** with a **real-time data streaming GUIs** for responsive textile sensing.